sanand0/openai-conversations/how-search-tool-works.md

 【39† Mud festival in South Korea In July, the peaceful seaside town of Boryeong turned into a chaos of mud for 9 days.
 We recommend putting this festival on your bucket list.
 ```

+## Sample web tool message

+Amazon's Nova models, integrated into AWS's Bedrock, offer a range of capabilities:

+- **Amazon Nova Micro**: A text-only model optimized for speed and cost-efficiency. citeturn0search3

+- **Amazon Nova Lite**: A multimodal model processing text, images, and videos, designed for low-cost operations. citeturn0search3

+- **Amazon Nova Pro**: A multimodal model tailored for complex tasks, balancing performance and cost. citeturn0search3

+- **Amazon Nova Premier**: Expected in early 2025, aimed at complex reasoning and advanced use cases. citeturn0search3

+Additionally, Amazon introduced:

+- **Amazon Nova Canvas**: An image generation model with watermarking capabilities to promote responsible AI use. citeturn0news26

+- **Amazon Nova Reel**: A video generation model, also featuring watermarking for responsible AI use. citeturn0news26

+These models are designed to be fast, cost-effective, and easy to integrate with existing systems and data. citeturn0search30

+Playing Devil's Advocate, one might question whether Amazon's Nova models truly offer superior performance and cost benefits compared to established AI models from competitors.

+navlistAmazon unveils Nova AI modelsturn0news26